Skip to main content

 The Role of Peptide Therapy Biomarkers

-The emergence of peptide therapies, such as Sermorelin, Ipamorelin, and CJC-1295, adds another layer of sophistication to personalized medicine.
+The emergence of growth hormone peptide therapies, such as Sermorelin, Ipamorelin, and CJC-1295, adds another layer of sophistication to personalized medicine.
 These therapies stimulate the body’s own production of growth hormone.
 Their use and efficacy are monitored through specific biomarkers that are absent from any standard panel.

 The primary biomarker for assessing the effect of these peptides is Insulin-like Growth Factor 1 (IGF-1).
 Growth hormone produced by the pituitary gland stimulates the liver to produce IGF-1, which is responsible for most of growth hormone’s anabolic and restorative effects.
 A baseline IGF-1 level is established before therapy begins.